AAniiverse/MY-SECOND-EXCEL-PROJECT-DATA-ANALYTICS-/README.md

 | 5 | What is the monthly sales trend, and when is the peak demand period? |
 | 6 | What are the key risks to the current revenue structure? |
 | 7 | What concrete actions should Adidas leadership prioritise? |

+6. Are there specific products that show strong growth potential or declining demand?
+7. How do Adidas sales compare to projected targets or benchmarks in different markets?
+8. What are the top-performing product lines across regions?

 Defining these questions first prevented scope creep and kept every cleaning step, pivot table, and chart directly tied to a decision-making need.